 The whole process starts with finding the right document management system (DMS) to use for your company’s new electronic files.
 But where do you start in finding the perfect DMS?
 You don’t want to use an electronic file storage system like Google Docs or Dropbox because those programs just aren’t secure enough or feature-rich enough to work for a sophisticated business accounting system.
 There are open-source programs available, but they also rarely offer the best security—which is a problem if you are storing bank statements, credit card statements, invoices including client account numbers, or other sensitive financial information.

-An enterprise document management solution such as eFileCabinet is the best choice for an electronic bookkeeping system.
-Even the most basic eFileCabinet package comes with drag-and-drop file storage, sophisticated sub-folder capabilities, pre-defined folder templates, scanning utility, full-text search, and secure data encryption.
+An enterprise document management solution such as Rubex is the best choice for an electronic bookkeeping system.
+Rubex offers key bookkeeping services such as predefined folder templates, scanning utility, full-text search, data encryption, and automated workflows.
 In essence, those ingredients are everything you need to build an intuitive and streamlined electronic bookkeeping system for your business.

 A Brief Guide to Designing Your Electronic Bookkeeping Folder Structure

-Once you have eFileCabinet, you can get started on creating a digital folder structure for your company’s bookkeeping files.
+Once you have Rubex, you can get started on creating a digital folder structure for your company’s bookkeeping files.
 But where do you start with the folder structure?
+If your file structure worked, you can create a similar digital structure with Rubex.
 In general, you are probably just going to take whatever you did with your paper file system and digitize it.
 For instance, you likely have separate boxes or separate filing cabinets for bookkeeping categories like Accounts Receivable, Payroll, and Vendors.
 If so, you can create separate folders for those categories in your digital bookkeeping system as well.

 If you want to create a completely new folder structure from scratch, follow the basic outline below.
 Bookkeeping folder structures will vary slightly depending on the industry in which your company is involved, but the basic rules and categories apply nonetheless.

 - All business bookkeeping systems should include folders for Accounts Payable, Accounts Receivable, Vendor Receipts, Banking, Payroll, Tax, Loans, and Correspondence.
-Establish these main dividing folders in eFileCabinet as your first step.
+Establish these main dividing folders in Rubex as your first step.

 - Each folder listed above will also have a slew of subfolders.
-For instance, in Accounts Payable, you’ll have folders for the short-term debts your business owes the bank.
+For instance, in Accounts Payable, you’ll have folders for the short-term debts your business (or client) owes the bank.
 In Vendor Receipts, you will have subfolders for your regular vendors (including materials suppliers and service contractors).
-In Payroll, you will have folders for your full-time employees.
-If you need help figuring out which items should go in which other folders, doing a Google search for a standard business accounting system should help you to find a more in-depth outline of where everything belongs in your bookkeeping folder structure.
+In Payroll, you will have folders for your clients’ full-time employees.

 - Now, you can start putting different files into their appropriate subfolders.
 Are you tracking your company’s bank statements?
-Those files should obviously go in the Banking category, probably under a sophisticated subfolder structure.
-For instance, to store bank statements, you might want a structure that divides the Banking folder up into subfolders for each year, and then divides each year folder into subfolders for each month. eFileCabinet allows you to create these sophisticated folder/subfolder systems with speed and ease.
+Those files should go in the Banking category under a sophisticated subfolder structure.
+For instance, to store bank statements, you might want a structure that divides the Banking folder up into subfolders for each year, and then divides each year folder into subfolders for each month.
+Rubex allows you to create these sophisticated folder/subfolder systems (and so much more) with speed and ease.

-Ultimately, every company has a slightly different folder structure for their bookkeeping records.
-With eFileCabinet, you can easily play around with different folder and subfolder organization techniques to determine what is best for you.
-Since moving and renaming folders can be done with the mouse and keyboard in a matter of seconds, it’s much easier to tweak your filing system on eFileCabinet than it would be to tweak a paper bookkeeping system.
-And since eFileCabinet allows you to search for file and folder names, even misplaced files can be found without issue.
+Ultimately, every company has a slightly different strategy for managing their bookkeeping records.
+With Rubex, you can easily play around with different folder and subfolder organization techniques to determine what is best for you.
+Since moving and renaming folders can be done with the mouse and keyboard in a matter of seconds, it’s much easier to tweak your filing system on Rubex than it would be to tweak a paper or less advanced digital bookkeeping system.
+And Rubex’s full-text search allows you to search for file and folder names, which means that even misplaced files can be found without issue.